 Crassula umbella 'Wine Cup'

 Crassula umbella 'Wine Cup' is a fascinating succulent with erect, unbranched stems and leaves fused into a roundish structure around the stem.
 It grows up to 6 inches (15 cm) tall when in bloom.
 The paired leaves are bright green, usually with raised edges and up to 6 inches (15 cm) in diameter.
-Flowers are yellowish-green, up to 0.4 inches (1 cm) in diameter, and appear in winter to spring on an erect, up to 4 inches (10 cm) long inflorescence.
+Flowers are yellowish-green, up to 0.4 inches (1 cm) in diameter, and appear on an erect, up to 4 inches (10 cm) long inflorescence from winter to spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).